mmtan/mathcrypto/README.md

    * Using Euler formula for encryption and decryption
    * Using CHR for encryption and decryption.
    * Selecting the encryption and decryption exponenet.
+     * small decryption exponent leads to brute force attack.
+     * small encryption eponent wil small message size leads to attack via solving $e$-th root of the ciphtertext over integers, without the modulo $N$.
    * Textbook/plain RSA vs Padded RSA.
+     * Plain RSA is deterministic.
+This raises security concern.
+For example, if adversary just need to know if a message sent to Alice is $m$, he/she just need to compare the ciphertext intercepted with the ciphertext $m^e \bmod{N}$ where $(N,e)$ are public key of Alice.
+     * Padded RSA embed messages in random string before encryption.